Satyajeet-code/Generative-AI/TheGitaInaBox/readme.md

 # 📿 TheGitaInaBox

 🙏 **Welcome to the TheGitaInaBox!**
 Ask anything about the Bhagwad Gita.
 The entire konwledge of Gita in your fingertips.
-This project uses the orginal 1972 edition of Bhagwad-Gita As It Is as the knowledge base.
+This project uses the original 1972 edition of Bhagwad-Gita As It Is as the knowledge base.

 ## Usage